Apple’s CarPlay Ultra Comes to a Halt as Industry Giants Start Changing Their Minds

 Chaos RAT malware strikes Linux and Windows as hackers exploit its flaws

 Chaos RAT is back and causing trouble on Linux and Windows systems.
 This open source remote access tool was once pitched as a legitimate way to manage computers remotely.
 Now, it is being used to spy on users, steal data, and possibly set the stage for ransomware.
-According to Acronis, attackers are now turning the tables and exploiting Chaos RAT itself.
+But in an ironic twist, attackers are now turning the tables and exploiting Chaos RAT itself.

 Originally written in Go and designed for cross platform compatibility, Chaos RAT has evolved from a basic tool into a very dangerous piece of malware.
 It has been spotted in real world attacks including a recent sample disguised as a Linux network utility.
 Victims were likely tricked into downloading a fake troubleshooting tool containing the malware.